oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

     "Where are the crayons?!?" - My daughter
     "You tell me Captain Toad!" - Me (asking her to look around)

-I definitely feel like she hunts harder for things around the house now before complaining (At least a little longer...maybe ten seconds now).
+I definitely feel like she hunts harder for things around the house now before complaining (At least a little longer. . .maybe ten seconds now).

 And of course the game has great characters, cut scenes, music, and fun little puzzles that are very short but satisfying to complete.